ayoolaolafenwa/PixelLib/README.md

 segment_image.segmentAsCityscapes("path_to_image", output_image_name = "output_image_path", segmap_only =True)

 ```
-This is the line of code that performs segmentation on an image and the segmentation is done in the cityscapes color format.
+This is the line of code that performs segmentation on an image and the segmentation is done in the cityscapes's color format.
 This function takes in three parameters:

 *path_to_image:* the path to the image to be segmented.